VernonGrant/gnu-c-language-manual/markdown/if.md

 #endif /* expression */
 ```

-`expression`{.variable} is a C expression of integer type, subject to
+`expression` is a C expression of integer type, subject to
 stringent restrictions so its value can be computed at compile time.
 It
 may contain